pingcap/docs-cn/op-guide/configuration.md

 ### --perfschema
 + enable(1) or disable(0) the performance schema
 + default: "0"
 + The value can be (1) or (0).
 (1) is to enable and (0) is to disable.
 The Performance Schema provides a way to inspect internal execution of the server at runtime.
 See [performance schema](http://dev.mysql.com/doc/refman/5.7/en/performance-schema.html) for more information.
-If enable performance schema, the performance will be affected.
+If you enable the performance schema, the performance will be affected.

 ### $TIDB_PPROF environment variable
 + An environment variable that is used to enable or disable the runtime profiling data via the HTTP server.
 The Address is at client URL + "/debug/pprof/".